lakshayman/website-static/CONTRIBUTING.md

-# How can you contribute?
+# How can I contribute?

-- Add your personal details in this repository by signing in on our [website](https://www.realdevsquad.com) so that it appears on the [members](https://members.realdevsquad.com/) page.
+- Fill up your details [here](https://my.realdevsquad.com/signup) after signing in with your Github account so that it appears on the [members](https://members.realdevsquad.com/) page.

-# Adding your profile picture for Members page
+# How do I add my profile picture for Members page?

 1. **Forking repository**